 The Department of Psychology at East Carolina University offers the Master of Arts and Certificate of Advanced Study in School Psychology.
 The program is a three-year program requiring full-time attendance.
 Students are admitted with the understanding that they will pursue both degrees simultaneously.
-The school psychology program requires a minimum of 63 semester hours of work.
-This includes 57 hours of course work including a required thesis and a full-time, 1200 hour internship in the third year (6 semester hours).
+The school psychology program requires a minimum of 69 semester hours of work.
+This includes 57 hours of course work including a required research requirement and a full-time, 1200 hour internship in the third year (12 semester hours).
 The program holds approval by the National Association of School Psychologists and the North Carolina Department of Public Instruction.

-The goal of the East Carolina University MA, CAS school psychology program is to prepare highly qualified, entry-level school psychologists to work with children, families, and other professionals in public schools.
+The goal of the East Carolina University MA, CAS School Psychology program is to prepare highly qualified, entry-level school psychologists to work with children, families, and other professionals in public schools.
+The school psychologist:

-Completion of the MA, CAS program qualifies the student for licensure as a School Psychologist in North Carolina, meets the educational qualifications to seek North Carolina Board of Psychology licensure as a Psychological Associate, and meets the educational qualifications for certification via NASP's National School Psychology Certification System.
-Graduates also meet the requirements of licensure and certification in many other states.
+Completion of the MA, CAS program qualifies the student for educational licensure as a School Psychologist in North Carolina, meets the educational qualifications to seek North Carolina Board of Psychology licensure as a Psychological Associate, and meets the educational qualifications for NASP's National School Psychology Certification System.
+Graduates also meet the requirements of licensure/certification in many other states.
 Admission is for full-time graduate study, beginning in the fall semester only.
-The program is full-time with classes offered on-campus during the day.
 There is no distance education option for this program.
 For more information about School Psychology as a career you may click here.

 ECU Tuition Costs

 The cost of tuition for graduate school at ECU is extremely competitive.
-For the 2013-2014 academic year, in-state tuition was $4,223.00 and out-of-state tuition was $16,540.00.
+For the 2016-2017 academic year, in-state tuition and fees are $7,237.00 and out-of-state tuition and fees are $20,128.00.
 We believe that this, in combination with our extremely high rate of successful quality employment for our graduates, makes ECU an excellent choice.